SUNY Downstate Health Sciences University

 Background and Expertise:

-Dr. Simone A Reynolds is an Assistant Professor in the Department of Epidemiology and Biostatistics in the School of Public Health at SUNY Downstate Medical Center, Brooklyn, NY.
+Dr. Simone A Reynolds is an Assistant Professor in the Department of Epidemiology and Biostatistics in the SUNY Downstate School of Public Health at SUNY Downstate, Brooklyn, NY.
+She also serves as Director of Online Learning and Instructional Innovation.
 Dr. Reynolds graduated from Randolph-Macon Woman’s College (BS, Biology), New York Medical College, School of Public Health (MPH, Epidemiology) and the University of Pittsburgh, Graduate School of Public Health (PhD Perinatal Epidemiology).
 While at the University of Pittsburgh, she was awarded a pre-doctoral fellowship as part of the Reproductive, Perinatal, and Pediatric Epidemiology T32 Training Grant, from the Eunice Kennedy Shriver – National Institute of Child and Human Development (NICHD).
 Her doctoral research was performed using the historical Collaborative Perinatal Project cohort (1959-1965).
 This work investigated fetal and placental growth differences by fetal sex among infants born to normotensive and preeclamptic women.
 This work provides evidence that impaired fetal growth is subtly different in the offspring of preeclamptic women based on fetal sex.

 She previously served as the Study Coordinator for the National Children’s Study Connecticut Study Center at Yale University.
 The National Children’s Study aims to examine the effects of the environment, as broadly defined to include factors such as air, water, diet, sound, family dynamics, community and cultural influences, and genetics on the growth, development, and health of children across the United States, following them from before birth until age 21 years.